-Traffic violations can have serious consequences, such as fines, restricted or suspended licenses, or even jail time.
+Traffic violations can often lead to serious consequences, such as fines, restricted or suspended licenses, or even jail time.

-However, these penalties can change when a juvenile (a person under age 18) violates traffic laws.
-Even when convicted of similar violations the penalties for a juvenile may be harsher or more lenient as those for an adult.
+However, these penalties can change when a juvenile (a person under age 18) breaks the law.

 The Virginia Code defines reckless driving as:

 - Driving in a way that endangers others (Virginia Code § 46.2-852).

 - Failing to maintain control of a vehicle, including failure to properly maintain safety equipment such as brakes (VA Code § 46.2-853).

 - Driving more than 20 mph over the speed limit, OR faster than 80 mph total (Virginia Code § 46.2-862).

 In Virginia, reckless driving is a Class 1 misdemeanor, not a simple traffic infraction.

 That means that it’s a criminal charge and it requires a court appearance by the offender.

 Most individuals charged with reckless driving will have their case heard on the traffic docket in the General District Court where the citation was received.